5 Things to Do After Arriving at Machu Picchu

 5. Huayna Picchu

 A familiar view seen in posters, textbooks, and pictures throughout the world, the Huayna Picchu is the place to get a spectacular birds-eye-view of the ruins and surrounding Urubamba Valley.
 To reach the lookout point you’ll have to climb the mountain, located behind the ancient ruins.
 It’s fairly easy going for most visitors, although beforehand you’ll need to purchase a climbing permit to do so.

 Book your Machu Picchu tour package today!

-For those who’ve dreamt of visiting Machu Picchu, why wait?
-Machu Picchu Peru offers tour packages for every type of traveler.
+For those who’ve dreamt of visiting Machu Picchu, why wait? we offers tour packages for every type of traveler.
 Our 3-Day Tour to Machu Picchu Express leaves from Cusco, Peru and arrives at Aguas Calientes, offering a scenic train ride unlike any other.
 More adventurous travelers will appreciate our 9-Day Inca Trail to Machu Picchu + Lake Titicaca Tour, which travels along the Inca Trail to provide a glimpse of the origins of the first Incas at